BHP CEO drops bonus after $3.3 billion writedowns

 Shale technology using underground "fracking" explosions and horizontal drilling is wringing gas from reserves previously thought unrecoverable, but it has become a victim of its own success as a glut develops in the United States.

-Both BHP impairments will be recognised as exceptional items, the company said.
+Both BHP impairments will be recognized as exceptional items, the company said.

 CUTTING COSTS